gitmachtl/scripts/cardano/shelley-testnet/README.md

 Lets say we wanna make ourself a normal address to send/receive ada, we want this to be nicknamed mywallet.
 Than we want to make ourself a pool owner stake address with the nickname owner, also we want to register a pool with the nickname mypool.
 The nickname is only to keep the files on the harddisc in order, nickname is not a ticker!

 1. First, we need a running node.
-After that make your adjustments in the 00_common.sh script so the variables are pointing to the right files.
+After that make your adjustments in the 00_common.sh script so the variables are pointing to the right files and source it (```source ./00_common.sh```)
 1. Generate a simple address to receive some ADA ```./02_genPaymentAddrOnly.sh mywallet```
 1. Transfer some ADA to that new address mywallet.addr
 1. Check that you received it using ```./01_queryAddress.sh mywallet```